 The campaign by the US will be called “Come to America” and it is hoped to generate another 1.6 million visitors per year.
 The number of visitors has dropped every year since 9/11 and last year was 2.4 million fewer than the year 2000 despite the fact that, over that time, there has been a big increase in international tourism.

-You might have thought that US tourist authorities would object to anything that increases the costs of travelling to US but no, they have been lobbying enthusiastically for this.
+You might have thought that US tourist authorities would object to anything that increases the costs of traveling to the US but no, they have been lobbying enthusiastically for this.

 Now Visit Britain, the body that attracts visitors to our shores has lost over £9 million from its budget.
 You can bet they’ll be looking to see if this idea works and if it does, whether it will push for a similar tax on US visitors coming here.
 But then our government could be looking at it as another way of bolstering it’s tax coffers anyway and jump first keeping all the money for itself.